Before I write another word, I need to make a confession. I have said before that I am obese. 300+ pounds at the moment.

 After a while, the cholesterol-related plaque can lead to heart diseases.
 But before it gets to that point, it will cause increased inflammation (read: pain) throughout your arterial system.

 I have no clever header for this one.
 Saturated fats are the bad boys of the fat neighborhood.

-What is a saturated fat?
-It’s a fat that cannot “accept” anymore molecules to join it.
-Therefor it stays the same.
+What is saturated fat?
+It’s a fat that cannot “accept” any more molecules to join it.
+Therefore it stays the same.
 Forever.
 What is that fat saturated with?
 Hydrogen.
 Sure, we need hydrogen to survive.
 But the bonds within the saturated fat molecules is so strong, it remains solid at ambient temperatures.
 And at body temperatures.
 Hello, cholesterol.

 Just as an FYI, unsaturated fats are liquid at room temperature.
 They also break down easily, which makes them absorbable (is that even a word?).
 The more absorbable (if it’s not a word, it should be) the fat, the more useful to your body.

 What does that mean for Fibro Warriors?
-Simple: unsaturated fat are easier to process than saturated fats.
-Therefore your body work less, reducing the fatigue level and its buddy, inflammation.
+Simple: unsaturated fat is easier to process than saturated fats.
+Therefore your body works less, reducing the fatigue level and its buddy, inflammation.
 Which means less pain.
 Yay!
 Go less pain!

 26- This is no small fry.